BillWang04/US_State_Power_Outage/README.md

 | `CUSTOMERS.AFFECTED`                | Number of customers affected by the power outage event |
 | `OUTAGE.DURATION`                   | Duration of outage events (in minutes) |

-We have also included the definitions of the 55 various variables/columns that we used in the analysis below.
+We have also included the definitions of the 55 various variables/columns that were included in the data below.

 <details markdown="1">
 <summary>&#187; Click here to see all Variable Descriptions</summary>